 First, we recommend patience.
 Each spring and summer, the process is frustratingly slow, as those with the chance to enroll finalize their decisions.
 For those on the wait list, do know that some spots still come open well into summer, even up into the start of school in August.
 People move and people change their minds.
 We have found that the later in the summer that spots open, the more likely people are to turn down vacancies, so our movement down the wait list to fill vacancies accelerates as we get closer to August.
 If NPA is your first choice, and your wait list position is not terribly far from the top, you should continue to hope for a spot to come open.

 For those who win a spot through the lottery, please do all you can to make your enrollment decision from among the options open to you as soon as possible.
 The families and children on wait lists will greatly appreciate that.
 All schools involved will benefit from having a firm sense of which admitted students will truly be enrolling in the fall.

 After the lottery, once your student’s enrollment status (admitted or waitlisted) has been determined, you will receive the information regarding necessary registration paperwork for enrollment.

 **A new application is required for each year.**

 It is also worth noting that our waitlists do reset each year based on each new year’s pool of applicants.
 For example, if someone has risen to #3 on the waitlist for a given grade by the time that year ends, he/she does not start out at #3 for the next year.
 A new lottery establishes a new waitlist for the following year.
 Such a student will need to re-apply.

 Thank you again for your interest in NPA.

 Missed the deadline?

-Those seeing this message after January 13th, 2023 are encouraged to submit post-lottery applications.
+Those seeing this message after the lottery deadline are encouraged to submit post-lottery applications.
 In some years at some grade levels (generally upper grades when school-to-school mobility is lesser) we have shorter wait lists, so those interested in NPA should not assume that missing the January application deadline completely eliminates one’s chances of enrolling.